3nprob/node-irc/docs/API.rst

     With `encodingFallback` you can choose what encoding to use for non-UTF-8 messages.
     Leave null for no fallback.
 Do not set `encoding` when using this as it assumes incoming messages are UTF-8 OR fallback encoding.

+    `socket` allows you to passing in an already opened socket to use instead of creating a new one.

     Setting `debug` to true will emit timestamped messages to the console using `util.log` when certain events are fired.